Filmmaking Resources: The ULTIMATE List

 Watching 15 minute analysis videos is one thing, however dense books containing in-depth analysis are something else.
 These books contain deep analysis into the filmmaking process.
 They are not just quick tours, they are immersive journeys.

-The definitive books every aspiring filmmaker must read range from ones focusing on directing, editing and cinematography to biographies delving into the mind of filmmaking legends such as Alfred Hitchcock and Akira Kurosawa.
+The definitive books every aspiring filmmaker must read range from ones focusing on directing, editing and cinematography to biographies delving into the mind of legends such as Alfred Hitchcock and Akira Kurosawa.

 - On Directing Film – David Mamet